 One big benefit that mutual funds and ETFs offer is portfolio diversification.
 A mutual fund and ETF can either be actively managed by a financial professional or passively managed, which means the fund tracks an index like the S&P 500.

 Another way besides stocks or shares to get exposure in the market is through options trading.
 Options are contracts giving the purchaser the right — but not always the obligation — to buy or sell a security, like stock or (ETF), at a fixed price within a specific period of time.

 When you’re ready to jump into the stock market and start trading stocks online, consider SoFi Invest®.
-The Active Investing platform allows users to buy and sell company stocks, ETFs or fractional shares without incurring commission fees.
+The Active Investing platform allows users to buy and sell company stocks, ETFs, fractional shares, or buy Pre-IPO stock without incurring commission fees.
 For a limited time, opening an account gives you the opportunity to win up to $1,000 in the stock of your choice.
 All you have to do is sign up, play the claw game, and find out how much you won.

 SoFi Invest refers to the two investment and trading platforms operated by Social Finance, Inc. and its affiliates (described below).
 Individual customer accounts may be subject to the terms applicable to one or more of the platforms below.